cilium/cilium.io/src/posts/24-04-2018-cilium-10/index.md

   - announcement
   - releases
 ogImage: k8s_ship.png
-ogSummary: 'The last couple of months have been tremendously exciting for everyone working on Cilium and BPF.
-We have witnessed a fast growing community of Cilium users as well as the rapid increase of BPF usage and development with companies such as Google joining the existing already strong BPF community of engineers from Facebook, Netflix, Red Hat and many more.'
+ogSummary: 'The past few months have been incredibly exciting for the Cilium and BPF community, with rapid adoption and contributions from major companies like Google, Facebook, Netflix, and Red Hat.'
 ---

 ![Kubernetes BPF ship](k8s_ship.png)